rush86999/atomic/README.md

 - Star this repository, so I can start an Open Collective to support this project
 - In process of setting up Github Sponsors
 - Follow me on Twitter: https://twitter.com/rish1_2
-- Used Atomic? write a review or let me know!
+- Used Atom? write a review or let me know!

 ## Contributing